thomassems/thomassems/README.md

 <p align="center">
 <strong>I am a software engineer driven by a single goal: I refuse to be average.</strong><br>
 My current mission is to become so <b>cracked</b> that the AI has to work for me, not the other way around.
 I stay ahead of the curve by aggressively integrating the latest AI tools into my workflow to maximize shipping velocity.
-When I'm not architecting systems, I’m likely training for my first Ironman or playing through the original <b>Pokémon</b> games.
+When I'm not architecting systems, I’m likely training for my first Ironman, playing through the original <b>Pokémon</b> games or learning more about minimalism.
 </p>

 ### 💼 Experience